Aixufey/Docker-Complete/src/MultipleContainers/README.md

 ## Docker Compose

+- **Containers are auto removed when compose is down**.

 - Automation of building, running and stopping containers.
+- To rebuild `docker-compose up --build` if code change
 - Start with `docker-compose up -d`
 - Stop with `docker-compose stop X`
 - Remove with `docker-compose down`, use `-v` to remove volumes.